The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 Don't comment out code. `git` provides a complete history of the code if you want to look backwards.
-Huge chunks of commented-out code that make it difficult to read.
+Huge chunks of commented-out code make it difficult to read.

 ### Practice #2